richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 This results to 2KB stereo data which is then written to I2S Master speaker.
 The process is repeated until the recorded audio file is completely processed.

+When streaming the Alexa response directly to the speaker without saving to SD card, 512 bytes is received from RPI, then expanded from 8-bit to 16-bit (1KB), then converted mono to stereo (2KB).
+This is an efficient transfer because I2S Master FIFO size is only 2KB.

 ### B. FT900 Microphone recording